AppXpress/PlatformModuleManager/README.md

 3. Ensure that "Extract required libraries into generated JAR" is selected.
 4. Finish

-## Running `pmbuilder` and `pmexractor`
+## Running `pmbuilder` and `pmextractor`

 Running either tool is easy.
 For example:

 ```bash
 $ `pmbuilder`
 ```
+If this is your first time running the tool, it will create a `~/.appxpress` directory for you.
+Properties files for each tool are stored in this directory.
+Some temp files will also be stored here while the tool is running.

-When running either tool as above, first the properties files are read.
+When running either tool without and command line options, first the properties files are read.
 If any necessary values are missing you will be prompted for them.
 It is important that you are careful when running the tool like this.

-Command line options take precedence over the properties file.
-To display what options a tool takes pass the `-help` option.
+Command line options **always** take precedence over the properties file.
+To display what options a tool supports, pass the `-help` option.

 ```bash
 $ pmbuilder -help